What is Keratosis Pilaris?

 Treatments Available for Your Keratosis Pilaris

-Skin Care Products: For our clients who are suffering from keratosis pilaris, Sunflower Dermatology can recommend a variety of moisturizers that contains urea or lactic acid to help remove build-up from follicles.
-Check out Sunflower Dermatology’s Online Store for more information.
+Skin Care Products: For our clients who are suffering from keratosis pilaris, Epiphany Dermatology can recommend a variety of moisturizers that contains urea or lactic acid to help remove build-up from follicles.
+Check out Epiphany Dermatology’s Online Store for more information.

 * It is important to be mindful of sun exposure to avoid conditions like hyperpigmentation and skin cancer.
-Sunflower Dermatology recommends a wearable sun monitoring device from Eclipse Rx.
+Epiphany Dermatology recommends a wearable sun monitoring device from Eclipse Rx.

 Microdermabrasion: Microdermabrasion is a non-invasive treatment that gently remove the outer layer of skin.
 This is a very effective treatment that leaves the skin smoother and more evenly toned.